 Q. How come your vaccine schedule finishes at 10 weeks whereas other ones I’ve seen include a last vaccination at 16 weeks of age?

 A. The recommendation to finish a puppy vaccination schedule at 16 weeks comes from WSAVA (World global veterinary community) guidelines.
 These guidelines were constructed to be all encompassing of every vaccine brand and variable local conditions worldwide.
 The vaccines we use at Perth Vet Care use the latest technology.
-As directed by the manufacturer here in Australia, a final puppy dose at 10 weeks of age, of the brand of vaccine we use, is sufficient to infer the proper protection.
+As directed by the manufacturer here in Australia, a vaccination at 6, 8 and 10 weeks of age, of the brand of vaccine we use, is sufficient to infer the proper protection.
 The advantage of this is that puppies can get out to socialise and develop those crucial good behaviours earlier rather than later.

 What is a C5 dog vaccination?

 As outlined above, a C5 vaccination is the most common vaccine type given on a yearly basis to adult dogs.
 It protects against parvovirus, distemper, infectious hepatitis, parainfluenza and bordatella (kennel cough).